LeonardoLupori/wholeBrain_PNN_analysis/README.md

 - **figure_03_colocalization.ipynb** barplots to visulize PNN/PV colocalization at the coarse level
 - **figure_03_prepareDataForBrainRender.ipynb** preprocessing of data required by figure_02_brainRenders.ipynb.
 Saves a .csv file used for plotting by the brainRenders notebook
 - **figure_03_colocalizationBrainRenders.ipynb** heatmaps representing on brain coronal sections the percentage of PNNs surrounding a PV cells and the percentage of PV cells ensheated by PNNs.
-Note: this notebook needs a conda environment with the packages listed in requirements_brainrender.txt.
 - **figure_03_correlation_pv_wfa.ipynb** scatterplots representing the relationship of WFA diffuse staining/PNN energy and PV energy.

 ## Figure 4